 Chronic obstructive pulmonary disease (COPD) is a lung disease characterized by airway obstruction due to inflammation of the small airways.
 It is caused predominantly by inhaled toxins, especially via smoking, but air pollution and recurrent respiratory infections can also cause COPD.
 Some individuals are genetically predisposed to COPD, particularly those with α1-antitrypsin deficiency (AATD).
 COPD begins with chronic airway inflammation that usually progresses to emphysema, a condition that is characterized by irreversible bronchial narrowing and alveolar hyperinflation.
-These changes cause a loss of diffusion area, which can lead to inadequate oxygen absorption and CO2 release, resulting in hypoxia and hypercapnia.
+These changes cause a loss of diffusion area, which can lead to inadequate oxygen absorption and CO2 release, resulting in hypoxemia and hypercapnia.
 Most affected individuals present with a combination of dyspnea and chronic cough with expectoration.
 In later stages, COPD may manifest with more severe symptoms such as tachypnea, tachycardia, and cyanosis.
 Diagnosis is primarily based on clinical presentation and lung function tests, which typically show a decreased ratio of forced expiratory volume (FEV) to forced vital capacity (FVC).
 Imaging studies, such as chest x-ray, are helpful in assessing disease severity and the extent of possible complications, but they are not required to confirm the diagnosis.
 ABG and pulse oximetry are useful for quickly assessing the patient's O2 status.
 All COPD patients should be staged according to the staging system of the Global Initiative for Chronic Obstructive Lung Disease (GOLD), which considers a variety of factors (e.g., exacerbations, symptom severity, FEV1).
-Treatment options depend on the GOLD stage and mainly consist of short- and long-acting bronchodilators (beta-agonists and parasympatholytics) and glucocorticoids.
-Individuals with advanced disease typically require oxygen supplementation, which is the only treatment that decreases mortality.
-COPD may cause complications such as pulmonary hypertension or respiratory failure.
+Treatment options depend on the GOLD group and mainly consist of short- and long-acting bronchodilators (beta-agonists and parasympatholytics) and glucocorticoids.
+Individuals with advanced disease may benefit from nonpharmacological treatment with oxygen supplementation and/or noninvasive ventilation.
+COPD can cause complications such as pulmonary hypertension or respiratory failure.
 The most significant complication is acute exacerbation of COPD (See ).

 - COPD is a chronic pulmonary disease characterized by persistent respiratory symptoms and airflow limitation (postbronchodilator FEV1/FVC < 0.70), which is caused by a mixture of small airway obstruction and parenchymal destruction